fennawake/organo/README.md

-# Getting Started with Create React App
+# Organo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a personal project where I will improving every day a little bit while I advance in my React JS course.

+# Description

+In this project we can to organize peoples in teams and search for them.

 ## Available Scripts